DS4PS/cpp-523-sum-2020/schedule.md

 <hr>

-**Take any time Saturday-Tuesday (May 23-26)**
+**Opens Saturday, Closes Tues at Midnight (May 23-26)**

 This mini-assessment consists of three multiple-choice questions.
 You have **30 minutes** to complete the assessment from the time you start the assessment.
+You can take it any time over the 4 days it is open.

 The assessment covers the definition of a regression line, and the concept of sums of squares from the first chapter: